hluk/CopyQ/docs/faq.rst

 How to back up tabs, configuration and commands?
 ------------------------------------------------

-From menu select "File - Export" and choose what tabs to export and whether to export configuration and commands.
+From menu select "File - Export" and choose which tabs to export and whether to export configuration and commands.

-To restore the backup select menu item "File - Import", select the exported file and choose what to import back.
+To restore the backup, select menu item "File - Import", select the exported file, and then choose what to import back.

 .. note::

-   Importing tabs and commands won't override existing tabs but create new ones.
+   Importing tabs and commands won't override existing tabs, and will create new ones.

 How to enable or disable displaying notification when clipboard changes?
 ------------------------------------------------------------------------